 Let’s meet our panelists!

 The Footprint Project’s mission is to help build back greener after climate disasters by mobilizing cleaner energy to communities in crisis.
 They develop and deploy mobile solar generators to power front-line resilience efforts across the domestic United States.
 The Footprint Project provides equipment, logistics, and training for survivors and responders.
-Jamie is the Program Manager and Will is the Operations Director of the Footprint Project.
+Will is the Operations Director of the Footprint Project.

 Alex Nathanson is a designer, technologist, artist, and educator.
 His work is primarily focused on exploring both the experimental and practical applications of sustainable energy technologies, particularly solar PV.
 He is the founder and lead designer of the education platform Solar Power for Artists and its partner studio, Energy Transition Design LLC.
 Both the platform and studio are focused on making sustainable energy accessible, tactile, and understandable.
 As a solar power designer, he has created interactive and educational projects for the Climate Museum, Peabody Essex Museum, Solar One, and the NYC Department of Education, among others.
 He’s even written a book, A History of Solar Power Art and Design!